TurabiOzturk/RunnersClub/README.md

 _RunnersClub_ is a web application designed to empower runners with the following features:

 **Seamless club discovery:** Rungroops implements a robust search engine that facilitates runners in effortlessly finding running clubs within their proximity.
 The user interface is streamlined for an intuitive search experience.

-**Streamlined event management:** Leveraging Rungroops, event organizers can effortlessly schedule and manage running events.
+**Streamlined event management:** Leveraging Rungroops, runners can effortlessly schedule and manage running events.
 The platform also provides a user-friendly registration system for participants, streamlining the entire event lifecycle.
-**Fostered runner community:** Rungroops fosters a thriving community of runners by facilitating connections and promoting interaction.

 ## Getting Started